Why Must Humans Compete for Electric Power with AI Bullshit Generators Programmed by Ritual Incantations?

 Prompt engineering is the process of structuring an instruction that can be interpreted and understood [sic] by a generative AI model.
 A prompt is natural language text describing the task that an AI should perform: a prompt for a text-to-text language model can be a query such as “what is Fermat’s little theorem?”, a command such as “write a poem about leaves falling”, or a longer statement including context, instructions, and conversation history.

 (“[U]nderstood,” of course, implies that the AI can think, which it cannot.)
-Much depends on the how the prompt is written.
+Much depends on the how the prompt is written; hence the creation of a market for prompt “engineers.”
 OpenAI has “shared” technical documentation on this topic: “Prompt engineering.”
 Here is the opening paragraph:

-As you can see, I have helpfully underlined the weasel words: “Better,” “sometimes,” and “we encourage experimentation” doesn’t give me any confidence that there’s any actual engineering going on at all.
-(If we were devising an engineering manual for building, well, an electric power generating plant, do you think that “we encourage experimentation” would appear in it?
+As you can see, I have helpfully highlighted the weasel words: “Better,” “sometimes,” and “we encourage experimentation” don’t give me any confidence that there’s any actual engineering going on at all.
+(If we were devising an engineering manual for building, well, one of the atomic power plants Microsoft wants to build to feed this beast, do you think the phrase “we encourage experimentation” would appear in it?
 Then why would it here?)

 Having not defined its central topic, OpenAI then goes on to recommend “Six strategies for getting better results” (whatever “better” might mean).
 Here’s one: